Image 1 of 5

 TRANSISTOR OPTIONS

-New Market NKT // New Market NKT - a close cousin of the New Market NKT275 transistor used in the earliest runs of Fuzz Faces.
-These early 60’s New Market transistors are highly regarded for their touch sensitivity and harmonic complexity.
+New Market NKT / 1974 Texas Instruments — Built around a close cousin of the NKT275 transistors used in the earliest production Fuzz Faces.
+These early 1960s New Market germaniums are prized for their touch sensitivity and harmonic complexity, paired with a higher-gain mil spec Texas Instruments transistor in the Q2 position for added sustain and depth.
+The most vintage in voice of the options listed.

-Everything you need to build your own 1966 Dallas Arbiter germanium Fuzz Face
+Everything you need to build your own germanium Fuzz Face

 Pre-drilled / powder coated enclosure